 Some of the largest shopping malls are listed below.
 The Galerías Pacífico (pictured) is worth a visit to see the design of the building alone.

 Argentina is famous for its leather and for traditional silverwork and other crafts.
 Many shops sell leather jackets, belts and bags, and there are polo-themed shops and crafts markets that sell traditional gaucho accessories such as gourds for drinking mate, boleadores (stone balls on a chord used for catching cattle), silver knives and alpargatas (espadrille shoes, traditionally made with rope soles).
 As well as leather, another traditional material used to make belts, wallets, purses, and other items is the skin of the capybara/carpincho, the world's largest rodent.
 You'll also find a wide range of arts and crafts using textiles and techniques from the Andes and the north of Argentina.

-See our lists of the best fairs and markets in the city, frequented by locals and tourists alike, and our list of arts and crafts shops by neighbourhood.
+See our lists of the best fairs and markets in the city, frequented by locals and tourists alike.
 These are the ideal places to find that unique gift or souvenir.
-For food markets, see Food Fairs & Markets.

 For discounts on national and international brands, head to these areas:

 As well as receiving a VAT refund on accommodation, foreign tourists are eligible to reclaim tax (VAT) on purchases of domestically-manufactured goods with a value over ARS $70 when bought from stores displaying the Tax Free logo.